fnagel/t3extblog/README.md

 * RSS feed for posts
 * BE Module for posts and comments
 * Default HTML markup matches Twitter Boostrap 2.3
-* Reasonable email sending
+* Reasonable email sending, even when you accept comments in BE (extension module AND default list module)
+* Preview of hidden posts (add tx_t3extblog.singlePid to your page TSconfig)

 Installation
 ------------

 * (Deinstall EXT:t3blog)
 * Install EXT:t3extblog
+* Update DB in EM
+* Use update script in EM
-* Add static template
+* Add static TS template
 * Create pages and add plugins
 * Set pid's in TypoScript